 ACM has a 50% non-controlling interest in a joint venture, which was formed to acquire, develop and/or sell real estate assets.
 At December 31, 2003, ACM's investment in this joint venture was approximately \$2.6 million.
 At December 31, 2003, the Company had a \$16.0 million bridge loan outstanding to the joint venture, which is collateralized by a first lien position on a commercial real estate property.
 There is a limited guarantee on the loan of 50% by the chief executive officer of the Company and 50% by the key principal of the joint venture.
 The loan requires monthly interest payments based on one month LIBOR and matures in May 2006.
 The Company has agreed to provide the borrower with additional mezzanine financing in the amount of up to \$8.0 million.
-The mezzanine financing requires interest payments based on one month LIBOR and matures in May 2006.
-The loan will be funded in two equal installments of \$4.0 million.
-The funding will be drawn down as construction progresses.
-The interest on the first component, which was funded by ACM in June 2003 and was purchased by the Company in July 2003, will be earned on the full \$4.0 million, while the interest on the second component, of which \$1.1 million was funded as of December 31, 2003, is earned as the \$4.0 million is drawn down.
-This additional financing is secured by a second mortgage lien on the property.
-Interest income recorded from these loans was approximately \$486,000, for the period ended December 31, 2003.
+The mezzanine financing requires interest payments based on one month LIBOR and matures in the mount of up to \$8.0 million.
+The mezzanine financing requires interest payments based on one month LIBOR and matures in the mount of up to \$8.0 million.
+The mezzanine financing requires interest payments based on one month LIBOR and matures in the mount of up to \$8.0 million.
+The mezzanine financing requires interest payments based on one month LIBOR and matures in the mount of up to \$8.0 million.
+The mezzanine financing requires interest payments based on one month LIBOR and matures in the mount of up to \$8.0 million.